EthanHeilman/ethanheilman.github.io/x/35/post.md

 * **BBC Technology News Oracle** - An example use of URL Oracle that creates and verifies attestations for the BBC Technology RSS feed content to ensures the integrity and authenticity of BBC Technology news content through cryptographic attestations. [github.com/kipz/bbc-tech-news-oracle](https://github.com/kipz/bbc-tech-news-oracle/tree/main)

 **Disclaimer:** While the features of GitHub Actions and GitLab-CI enable this functionality, this is an off-label use.
-This is preliminary research, do not use this without first consulting with your cryptographer.
+This is preliminary research, do not use this without first consulting with your personal cryptographer.
 If you notice an increased appetite for trusted third parties, discontinue use immediately.

 ## What our GitHub Action’s oracle does